KAVYA-GANDHAM/StoreRatingSystem/README.md

 Start the Backend Server

-npm run pavan --> Run to create tables initally and stop the server then run below command node hashAdmin.js --> to insert the admin credentials initally then run again to run the backend npm run pavan
+npm run dev --> Run to create tables initally and stop the server then run below command node hashAdmin.js --> to insert the admin credentials initally then run again to run the backend npm run dev

 3. Frontend Setup (React)